 Finally, once you’ve tightened up your packaging as much as possible, it’s time to hunt down the best shipping rates for your business.
-On the broadest level, the three main options within the United States are FedEx, UPS, and USPS.
+The three main postage options within the United States are FedEx, UPS, and USPS.
 Both UPS and USPS offer free boxes and flat-rate mailers, which can be a convenient and affordable option, especially for items that are heavy but compact.

 USPS is usually the most affordable option for packages weighing less than two pounds.

 All things being equal, USPS is usually the most affordable option for packages weighing less than two pounds, and FedEx and UPS really hold their own when it comes to the much heavier stuff.
 However, the cost of shipping can and does fluctuate in response to fuel prices and other macro factors, so you’ll always want to compare rates yourself before making a choice.
 You can do that here:

 While it’s nice to have a baseline understanding of how these rates stack up against one another, the real magic comes in when you open an account with a vendor that has already negotiated the best possible shipping rates with one or more of the main shipping providers, as Stamps.com does.

 In fact, that’s exactly what we recommend!
 One of the perks of running an online store with Volusion is our Instant Shipping partnership with Stamps.com, which allows you to save up to 40% in shipping costs instantly through pre-negotiated rates with USPS.
 You can also buy and print shipping labels directly from your Volusion dashboard.

 All Volusion merchants receive a free Stamps.com account, along with all its perks.
 We also upgrade all Volusion merchants to the Commercial Plus Pricing plan, the most competitive pricing available at Stamps.com.
 Interested in Instant Shipping and Stamps.com?
 Learn more here.